Waterdish/Shipwright-Android/README.md

 <h3>FAQ:</h3>
 Q: Why does it say No Rom Found?<br>
   A: If you are on Android 10 or below, your rom file was not placed at Android/data/com.dishii.soh/files/.
 Check to make sure it is there next to soh.otr.
-If you are on Android 11+, generating the rom is currently broken <br> <br>
+If you are on Android 11+, you need to use the rompicker version. <br> <br>

 Q: Why is it immediately crashing? <br>
   A: Try deleting and re-extracting the OTR file (oot.otr). <br> <br>